langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 -	Integration testing: tests the data /repository used by web pages

-## 6. Summary
+## 6. Putting all together

-Putting all together
+All of the above may look a bit complicated a first but in the end it's mostly just a matter of setting some attributes and taking care of some quirks here and there.

 The process of creating a web app, page by page, is like this:
 -	Design and implement your page in C# using HtmlSharp